Jaakk0S/messageboard/README.md

 # messageboard

-A RESTful message board demo. (c) Jaakko Saaristo 2014
+A RESTful messageboard with Clojure--demo.
+Jaakko Saaristo 2014

+This creates a local web server into port 3000 that handles message objects with content (title, sender, content, url).
+You can:
+- PUT objects as JSON
+- GET objects as versions (short, full) and formats (JSON, XML)

 ## Prerequisites